ably-labs/react-websockets-tutorial/README.md

 ![Live cursors demo](./media/demo.gif)

-Follow along using your preferred tutorial medium above, browse and learn from the code here, or have some fun and run the demo using the instructions below.
+Follow along using your preferred tutorial medium above, browse and learn from the code here on GitHub, or get hands-on and run the demo by following the instructions included below.

 ## Running the demo
 Want to run the demo and check it out?
 No problem!